avatorl/bambu-a1-g-code/change-filament/README.md

 Or [create an issue](https://github.com/avatorl/bambu-a1-g-code/issues/new) here.

-I believe Bambu Lab A1 Mini can use the same code with only minor modification.
+I think Bambu Lab A1 Mini can use the same code with only minor modification.
 It requires different X coordinates for the filament cutter in the "cut filament" code section.

+And I believe this code can be modified to use the AMS for the first 4 colors and manual filament changes for any additional colors.

 ---